JulienCouzinie/Grafolana/README.md

 - [Spam (dusting) detection system](GrafolanaBack/domain/spam) using default address blacklist in database, user can mark address as spam

 ### UI Graph
-- Unique field for loading graph data by transaction signatures or addresses
+- Unique field for loading graph data by transaction signatures, addresses or slot number
 - Add multiple addresses/transactions to the same graph
 - Interactive graph UI with right click context menu actions: copy address/rename/mark as spam/fix position
 - "Address Label" component allowing to show addresses and interact with them